riprasad/OSSRH-55965/README.md

 # github-actions-test
-A repository to test GitHub Actions used for Apicurio projects.
+A repository to test GitHub Actions used for Apicurio projects